Hungary

 Dividend income

-Dividend income is taxable at 15% PIT, and no tax base addition has to be applied.
+Dividend income is taxable at 15% PIT.
 An additional 13% social tax is payable on dividend income if certain conditions are not met, but only up to a relatively low cap.

 The tax on income from dividend income can be reduced by credit for foreign withholding taxes (WHTs) on dividends paid from double tax treaty (DTT) countries up to the rate stipulated in the treaty.